-Figure 1 Map of the North Sea and the Baltic indicating where the geographical area covered by the Plan for the population in the Western Baltic, the Belt Sea and the Kattegat adjoins that of the ASCOBANS North Sea Plan and the ASCOBANS Jastarnia Plan.
-The dashed line indicates the national borders of the Exclusive Economic Zone (EEZ).
+Figure 1 Map of the North Sea and the Baltic indicating where the geographical area covered by the Plan for the population in the Western Baltic, the Belt Sea and the Kattegat (WBBK) adjoins that of the ASCOBANS North Sea Plan and the ASCOBANS Jastarnia Plan.
+The dashed line indicates the Exclusive Economic Zone (EEZ = national borders).